 Peohe’s Restaurant overlooking downtown San Diego from beautiful Coronado offers delicious fresh seafood selections along with mouthwatering steaks cooked to perfection along with new wave sushi and much, much more.
 If you haven’t guessed it yet, Peohe’s Restaurant is a one-of-a-kind tropical paradise with breathtaking waterfront views of downtown San Diego’s skyline.
 It’s the perfect… Read more »

 The legendary Hotel del Coronado is located on 28 oceanfront acres on Coronado Island.
 Built in 1888 and designated a National Historic Landmark in 1977, The Hotel del Coronado has played host to celebrities, presidents and dignitaries from around the world.
 Today, guests can select accommodations in the historic Victorian Building, in the contemporary Ocean… Read more »

-Bali Hai has been a San Diego favorite for seafood fine dining since 1954 because of their delicious seafood served with a breathtaking view of San Diego Bay.
+Bali Hai has been a San Diego favorite for seafood fine dining since 1954.
+They are well-known for their delicious seafood, steaks and polynesian cuisine served with a breathtaking view of San Diego Bay.
 If you want to impress your out-of-town guests, bring them here.
-Entrées to rave about are their Chicken of the Gods, which has been a best seller… Read more »
+Entrées to rave about are their Chicken of the Gods,… Read more »

 Definitely plan to discover the impressive Rancho Valencia Resort and Spa.
 This world renowned tennis resort and spa is secluded in the beautiful foothills of Rancho Santa Fe.
 It has been rated among the top 20 most recommended resorts in the North America in the Reader’s choice poll in Conde Nast Traveler magazine for 2007….
 Read more »